jnuo/padre-values/README.md

-# Yüksel Hoca Tahlil Sonuçları - Blood Test Analysis System
+# Blood Test Analysis System

 A complete blood test analysis system consisting of a Python backend for PDF processing and a modern web dashboard for data visualization.